balderdashy/sails-docs/reference/blueprint-api/Update.md

 previous: <the record prior to the update>
 ```

-For instance, continuing the example above, all clients subscribed to `Pony` #47 (_except_ for the client making the request) would receive the following message:
+For instance, continuing the example above, all clients subscribed to `User` #47 (_except_ for the client making the request) would receive the following message:

 ```js
 {